AlexseyBY/AlexseyBY/README.md

 #### This is my github page
 I just started learning programming and my php goal is php.
 It is possible that I will add JS and HTML, CSS to my knowledge.

-Skills: PHP / REACT / JS / HTML / CSS
+Skills: PHP / HTML / CSS

 - 🔭 I’m currently working on With your education
 - 🌱 I’m currently learning GeekBrains